shawest/neucbot/README.md

 energies.
 These files may be of particular interest to people wishing to explore gammas that may be correlated with (alpha,n) neutrons.

+The JendlOut/ direcotry contains the output from JENDL.
+It consists of alpha particle energy and the corresponding cross section.
+Calculations using JENDL allows to obtain only total neutron yield, not a spectrum.

 For questions or comments, feel free to send me an email.